verdaux/BookNotes/Phrases/Impressors 7.md

 - [ ] She was a girl next door if your neighborhood was located in a fantasy place where dragons wore leather jackets.
 - [ ] Some unlovely portrait of a goddess misremembered.
 - [ ] I'll adore you, as a drowned person does the sea.
+- [ ] How do we tell the sea that we are drowning on land?